hauleth/hauleth/content/post/log-all-the-things.md

 One of the biggest new features in the Elixir 1.11 is support for structured logging.
 This mean that the log message do not need to be free-form string, but instead we can pass structure, that can provide more machine-readable data for processing in log aggregators.
-In Elixir 1.11 is is simple as passing map as a first argument to the `Logger` macros:
+In Elixir 1.11 is simple as passing map as a first argument to the `Logger` macros:

 ```elixir